sdrobert/pydrobert-param/docs/source/hyperopt.rst

 Critically, we implement the :class:`pydrobert.param.optuna.TunableParameterized` interface.
-For a single :class:`param.Parameterized` instance, we can build it directly in the objective function:
+For a single :class:`Parameterized` instance, we can build it directly in the objective
+function:

 >>> from pydrobert.param.optuna import *
 >>> import optuna